Nylon Nostalgia VINTAGE SLIPS

 • My Account

-vintage ad for Barbizon slips and nightgowns
+Fashion in the 1940s - a vintage ad for Barbizon slips and nightgowns

 How to date vintage Barbizon lingerie.

-A guide to the history and dating of Barbizon slips and petticoats.
+Ultimate guide to the history and dating of Barbizon slips and petticoats.

 This is the most comprehensive and detailed label dating resource for vintage Barbizon full and half slips available.
 When were Barbizon slips made?
 Find how to date vintage Barbizon lingerie here.
 Information includes slip name, fabric used, fabric first use date and earliest known appearance in advertising.
 Rayon fabric slips of the 1940's can be difficult to date but the advertising information shown in the tables below can help with researching your vintage Barbizon lingerie.